 My mother was kind enough to share the secret to her glaze recipe with me.
 It is quick and easy to create and reminds me of the glaze on Krispy Kreme doughnuts.
 It’s simply a combination of powdered sugar, vanilla, milk, and Knox gelatin (the gelatin helps the glaze set up).

-Can you see where a bite was taken out of a fritter?
 Notice the chunks of apples and the flecks of apple pie spice?

 A dusting of powdered sugar is also a tasty option.
 Simply sprinkle on the desired amount.